Veteran Education Benefits

 Chatfield College is approved by the State Approving Agency for Veterans Training for the education and training of veterans.
-The Director of Financial Aid is the certifying official for veterans at Chatfield.
-We will help with the initial application for benefits and term-by-term enrollment certifications.
+The Director of Financial is the certifying official for veterans at Chatfield.
+We will help with the initial applications for benefits and term-by-term enrollment certifications.
 In most cases, 45 to 60 days are needed to process the initial application.
-General information about Veterans educational benefits is available at www.gibill.va.gov.
+General information about veterans’ educational benefits is available at www.gibill.va.gov .

-The educational benefits under the GI Bill, the Yellow Ribbon Program, and many other programs continue to change.
-Again, visit the GI Bill Web site for the latest information.
+The educational benefits under GI Bill, the Yellow Ribbon Program, and many other programs continue to change.
+Again, visit the GI Bill website for the latest information.

 Chatfield College has been designated as a Military Friendly School by Victory Media, the premier media entity for military personnel transitioning into civilian life.